HenryMBaldwin/stargazer-addin/README.md

 12. 'npm run build'

-13. 'npm run start:desktop' and pray
+13. 'npm run start:desktop'

+14. pray

 Why Microsoft?
 Why does it have to be so hard?